 If you are one among them, time to take a detour and tread the right path.

 Similar to reasons for cart abandonment, customers do have reasons for opting out from your brand which affects customer retention.
-This also indicates how to increase customer retention rate.
+This also indicates how to increase the customer retention rate.

 Take a look at this graphical representation by SuperOffice.